rfjakob/gocryptfs/README.md

 ---------

 v1.3 (not released yet)
+* **Use HKDF to derive separate keys for GCM and EME**
+ * New feature flag: `HKDF` (enabled by default)
+ * This is a forwards-compatible change. gocryptfs v1.3 can mount filesystems created by earlier versions but not the other way round.
+* Enable Raw64 filename encoding by default (gets rid of trailing `==` characters)
 * Drop Go 1.4 compatibility.
 You now need Go 1.5 (released 2015-08-19)
   or higher to build gocryptfs.